saraa123/django_project_tracker/README.md

 * Give users the ability to change their account information:
     - Their email address, registered name and password.

+* Apply the remaining validation requirements to the checkout form:
+    - Currently some inputs purposefully don't have validation so as to make it easier during assessment i.e. postcode, telephone number, and address.
+In the future I would apply validation so as to ensure the correct pieces of data are supplied.

 ### Other Areas of Interest
 * In the future I want to utilise git more and create different branches for development.
+* PEP8 - I would change the project name so all the letters were lowercase.

 ## Methods used
 * HTML